Vhati/OpenUHS/readme_developers.txt

   The code within projects here is less demanding, for legacy compatibility.

-  Installing multiple Java Development Kits is recommended (one to run Gradle, another to compile code).
+  Installing multiple Java Development Kits is recommended (one to run Gradle, another to compile code), but optional.

   For non-android builds, Java 1.6 is sufficient to both run Gradle and compile code.

+  Gradle 4 is not yet supported.
+Gradle 2.14 and 3.5.1 are known to work.

 Projects